litestar-org/litestar/docs/usage/middleware/builtin-middleware.rst

 maliciously crafted, unauthorized request for a particular Web application.
 The user’s browser then sends this maliciously crafted request to the targeted Web application.
 If the user is in an active session with the Web application, the application treats this new request as an authorized request submitted by the user.
-Thus, the attacker can force the user to perform an action the user didn't intend, for example:
+Thus, the attacker can force the user to perform an action the user did not intend, for example:

 .. code-block:: text